plataplomo/hummingbot/workflow/structlog.md

 - ❌ Don't mix logging styles in same module
 - ❌ Don't over-log in hot paths
 - ❌ Don't forget to bind correlation IDs
+- ❌ **Don't lose information when converting from f-strings to structured logs**
+- ❌ Don't use generic event names that don't convey the action
+- ❌ Don't assume structured fields alone are always sufficient for complex scenarios

 ## Configuration Examples